idetik/coretik/README.md

     public function setEventsCategory($object_id, $terms, $tt_ids, $taxonomy, $append, $old_tt_ids)
     {
-        if (!$this->builder->concern((int)$object_id)) {
+        // Ensure current post editing belongs to our builder if (!$this->builder->concern((int)$object_id)) {
             return;
         }

-        if (empty(\array_diff($tt_ids, $old_tt_ids))) {
+        // Bypass if any diff about terms after save (You have to verify the taxonomy name if many taxonomies exist) if (empty(\array_diff($tt_ids, $old_tt_ids))) {
             return;
         }